stormshot-k10229/stormshot-k10229.github.io/content/agreements/horses/index.en.md

       1. Once an alliance proclaims to do rallies, no player from either alliance should do solos.
 So, all players (also from the proclaiming alliance) are bound to rally-only playing.
    1. Horses in the levels 1 through 7 can be killed arbitrarily.
       1. Both solo and rallies are allowed.
-      1. However, for fair playing, the restrictions in 2.1 for higher-leveled horses should be obeyed on a voluntary basis for the lower-leveled horses as well.
+      1. However, for fair playing, the restrictions for higher-leveled horses of level 8/9 should be obeyed on a voluntary basis for the lower-leveled horses as well.

 ## Final acknowledgement